spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 `eksctl` has now come along since I wrote this repo, and that is a simpler way of deploying EKS.
 Thus I created an `eksctl` based deployment [here](https://github.com/spicysomtam/jenkins-deploy-eks-via-eksctl) .

-I am still maintaining this repo, but have moved most of the docs to the `eksctl` repo to save duplication.
+I am still maintaining this repo, but have moved most of the docs to the `eksctl` repo to save duplication; so read those docs!

 ## Use of EC2 instances via node groups

 EC2 instances are used as EKS workers via a node group.
-An autoscaling group is defined so the number of EC2 instances can be scaled up and down.
+An autoscaling group is defined so the number of EC2 instances can be scaled up and down using the Cluster Autoscaler.

 # Resources